publishpress/PublishPress-Future/readme.txt

 = [UNRELEASED] =

+* ADDED: Add new filter for filtering the list of post types supported by the plugin: publishpressfuture_supported_post_types, #677;
+* CHANGED: Deprecated the filter `postexpirator_unset_post_types` in favor of the new filter `publishpressfuture_supported_post_types`, allowing not only remove, but add new post types to the list of supported post types, #677;
-FIXED: Fix language files for ES, IT, FR, #665;
+* FIXED: Fix language files for ES, IT, FR, #665;
-FIXED: Fix error when a term does not exists, #675;
+* FIXED: Fix error when a term does not exists, #675;

 = [3.2.0] - 25 Jan, 2024 =